Metal Gear Solid: Master Collection: Marketing and release

 Metal Gear Solid: Master Collection Vol. 1 was announced for the PlayStation 5 during a PlayStation Showcase in May 2023, immediately after the reveal of Metal Gear Solid Delta: Snake Eater.

 In the original announcement, it was revealed to contain the first three Metal Gear Solid games.
 The game's listing on the PlayStation Store posted later that day confirmed that the collection would also contain content from the Integral version of Metal Gear Solid, alongside the original Metal Gear and Metal Gear 2: Solid Snake from the MSX.
 In June 2023, a Nintendo Direct revealed that the compilation would be released for Nintendo Switch, that it would include the Nintendo Entertainment System version of Metal Gear and its standalone sequel Snake's Revenge, and that it would include digital graphic novels for Metal Gear Solid and Metal Gear Solid 2.
 Releases for Windows via Steam and the Xbox Series X/S were confirmed later that day.
 In August 2023, a digital release for PlayStation 4 was confirmed to be in development, and was later announced as releasing the same day as on other platforms, with PS4 players entitled to a free PS5 upgrade.

 Vol. 1 released on October 24, 2023, alongside standalone versions of the three Metal Gear Solid games for $19.99 each.
 Buying the standalone version of Metal Gear Solid grants access to Metal Gear and Metal Gear 2: Solid Snake.
 However, the NES version of Metal Gear, as well as Snake's Revenge, are exclusive to those who purchase the entire Collection.
 The Nintendo Switch physical release in North America and Europe only includes Metal Gear for MSX2, Metal Gear 2: Solid Snake, Metal Gear for NES and Snake's Revenge on the Game Card, while the rest of the contents have to be separately downloaded and installed to the console.
 The Japanese physical version also includes the original Metal Gear Solid.

+Metal Gear Solid: Master Collection Vol. 2 was announced during a Konami-focused segment of Sony's State of Play video presentation in February 2026, confirming the game's release date and the inclusion of Metal Gear Solid 4: Guns of the Patriots (2008) and Metal Gear Solid: Peace Walker (2010) as its headlining games, the former of which being re-released and made available on non-PlayStation platforms for the first time.
+Also announced was the Game Boy Color game Metal Gear: Ghost Babel being featured as the volume's bonus game, now releasing under its original Japanese name to distinguish it as a non-canon entry.